nhayward/revpit/user/pages/03.annual-contest/04.prizes/default.md

 Grace has worked as a professional copyeditor and proofreader for seven years.
 She will fix grammatical errors and clean up continuity issues so that your book becomes an absorbing, believable world and readers can lose themselves in it completely.

-Grace got her start as a Managing Editorial Assistant at HarperCollins Publishers, where she reviewed manuscripts for New York Times bestselling authors such as James Rollins, Mary Jane Clark, and Tessa Dare.
+Grace got her start as a Managing Editorial Assistant at HarperCollins Publishers, where she reviewed manuscripts for _New York Times_ bestselling authors such as James Rollins, Mary Jane Clark, and Tessa Dare.
 She has also held editorial roles at several smaller academic and nonfiction presses.
 Before joining the publishing industry, Grace graduated Magna Cum Laude from Columbia University with bachelor’s degrees in Creative Writing and Psychology.
 [Twitter](http://twitter.com/gracecopyedits?target=_blank), [Website](http://booklighteditorial.com/team#grace?target=_blank)

 **_What was your favorite childhood book and what did you love about it?_**

-My favorite book for years and years was Joan Aiken’s The Wolves of Willoughby Chase.
+My favorite book for years and years was Joan Aiken’s _The Wolves of Willoughby Chase_.
 I loved it because Aiken’s writing never failed to surprise; every chapter revealed a secret passageway, a shocking backstory, or an unexpected (and usually sinister) plot twist.

 ##### Check back here or [follow us on Twitter](https://twitter.com/ReviseResub?target=_blank) to find out more!